 Automated Invoicing by Combining OCR with NLP Capabilities

 Text analytics plays well with other technologies, such as Optical Character Recognition (OCR).
 Working together, an OCR tool and a text analytics system can scan a document, extract the information from it, and then structure that data to feed into another system.
 Text analytics machine learning models can also identify and correct errors in the scanned data.
-For example, Lexalytics models can find and fix erroneous line breaks with accuracy scores of 90% or higher.
+For example, Lexalytics, an InMoment company, models can find and fix erroneous line breaks with accuracy scores of 90% or higher.

 An invoice processing use case is the perfect place to see these synchronous automations in action.
 When you combine an OCR bot with a semi-structured data parser and an NLP model, you can quickly and reliably:

 - Extract all of the people, companies, products and deliverables, currency amounts, dates, and other pertinent information involved.

 - Analyze this data to understand the relationships between each element, such as what dollar amount is owed by company V to firm W for delivery of X number of Y products on Z date.